Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: Supplementary Information

 Laser diodes are never at the exact wavelength required to address a specific atomic transition, and pre-selection of diodes to within a nanometer can easily quadruple their cost.
 Therefore, it is advantageous to be able to widely tune the laser diode wavelength by more than a nanometer.
 Coarse adjustment of the angle of the diffraction grating can broadly tune the laser diode frequency hundreds of GHz.
 However, tuning the temperature of the laser diode can tune the frequency multiple THz, especially if the diode can be heated.
 Tuning via cooling is limited due to the risk of condensation, but laser diodes can often be heated more than 30 degrees, to above 50C, at the cost of decreased optical power from the increased current threshold for lasing.

-We tested multiple laser diodes and in one case were able to tune a laser diode which had a free-running wavelength of 418.9 nm up to 421.6 nm (-4.6 THz) by heating the mount up to 50 C. Even at these high temperatures, the thermal stability of the laser diode was within 100MHz over the course of hours measured by a MOGLabs Fizeau wavemeter and verified with saturated absorption spectroscopy (as detailed below).
+We tested multiple laser diodes and were able to tune a laser diode which had a free-running wavelength of 418.9 nm up to 421.6 nm (-4.6 THz) by heating the mount up to 50 C. Even at these high temperatures, the thermal stability of the laser diode was within 100 MHz over the course of hours measured by a MOGLabs Fizeau wavemeter and verified with saturated absorption spectroscopy (as detailed below).
+For these high current cases we used the Thorlabs temperature controller TED200C but for other cases that did not require as much power we used the Koheron CTL200-0 due to the convenient GUI control.

-\subsubsection{Optical isolator and cylindrical telescope}
+\subsubsection{Optical Isolator and Cylindrical Telescope}

 Next two mirrors are used to align the laser through an optical isolator (IO-3D-405-PBS).
 The efficiency of the transmission through the optical isolator is limited by the ellipticity of the laser beam, which causes clipping.
 Therefore, we implement a cylindrical telescope (LJ1821L1-A and LK1085L1-A) to obtain a circular beam shape.
 Each lens was mounted in a custom 3D printed mount.
 Alternatively, anamorphic prism pairs could be custom mounted within a 3D printed mount to set the required relative angle.